Mamata Banerjee: Personal life and recognitions

 Throughout her political life, Banerjee has maintained a publicly austere lifestyle, dressing in simple traditional Bengali clothes and avoiding luxuries.

-During an interview in April 2019, Prime minister Narendra Modi claimed that despite their political differences, Banerjee sends her own selected kurtas and sweets to him every year (When Ms. Banerjee was asked about this in an interview, she said "We send all the good things of Bengal not only to him, but also to others belonging to different political parties."
-Australian Envoy Barry O'Farrell thanked her for sending sweets on the occasion of Vijayadashami).
-In September 2019 when Ms. Jashodaben, the wife of PM Modi, was leaving Kolkata, Mamata met her at the Kolkata airport and gifted her a saree.
+During an interview in April 2019, Prime minister Narendra Modi claimed that despite their political differences, Banerjee sends her own selected kurtas and sweets to him every year.

 She identifies herself as a Hindu.
 Banerjee is a self-taught painter and a poet.
 Her 300 paintings were sold for ₹9crore (₹90 million, £990,000 or US$1,350,000).
 In 2012, Time magazine named her as one of the 100 Most Influential People in the World.
 Bloomberg Markets magazine listed her among the 50 most influential people in the world of finance in September 2012.
 In 2018, she was conferred the Skoch Chief Minister of the Year Award.
 Banerjee stepped out into the streets of Kolkata during lockdown, caused by the COVID-19 outbreak, to spread awareness among the common people.

-"She has always been a fighter" said Yashwant Sinha while disclosing that Mamata had offered to be a hostage as part of a negotiation strategy during the Kandahar hijacking crisis.
-"She was ready to make the ultimate sacrifice for the country" Sinha added.

 While appealing for maintaining religious harmony, Banerjee has reiterated the fact on numerous occasions that "Religion is personal, but festivals are universal."

+She received an Honorary D.Litt in Literature from St. Xavier's University on 6 February 2023 and another from Calcutta University on 12 January 2018.
+She also received an honorary doctorate from the Kalinga Institute of Industrial Technology, a Bhubaneshwar-based deemed university.

 In 2021, Mamata Banerjee was invited to attend World Meeting for Peace in Rome.
 She was the only Indian invited to attend the event.
 But in September, the Union Ministry of External Affairs (MEA) denied her permission to attend the peace conference stating that the event was not "commensurate in status for participation by the chief minister of a state".
 BJP MP Subramanian Swamy slammed Modi government on Banerjee's Rome visit cancelation.
 According to Indian Diplomat K. P. Fabian, the reason cited by MEA was unconvincing.
 Similarly, in December, Banerjee was denied permission by the MEA to visit Nepal.

 TIME magazine published its annual list of 'The 100 Most Influential People of 2021' on 15 September 2021.
 The list includes Mamata Banerjee among others.

-She received an honorary doctorate from the Kalinga Institute of Industrial Technology, Bhubaneswar.
-She was also honoured with a Doctorate of Literature (D.Litt.) degree by Calcutta University.